LowellMakes/joetendo/adding_games.md

 the game to actually be playable.

-When logged in to Joetendo, you may type `keyd list-keys` to see a list of recognized key names accepted by this configuration file.
+When logged in to Joetendo, you may type `keyd list-keys` to see a list of recognized key names/spellings accepted by this configuration file.

 Here's the actual configuration for Super Hexagon so that the game is
 playable: